CHS Chronicles: Week of 9-23-19

 Please don't hesitate to call Dan Holland, assistant principal, with any questions or concerns.

-DISTRICT CALENDAR, DELAYED STARTS AND HALF DAYS
+DISTRICT CALENDAR AND HALF DAYS

 Please Click here for the a link to the 2019-2020 DISTRICT CALENDAR for all vacations, no school days, half days, parent teacher conference dates and more!